Satco-Group/satco.minerals.github.io/products/gypsum-powder/index.md

 ## Packaging

+At SATCO, we provide flexible packaging solutions designed to meet the logistical requirements of any construction site or export destination, ensuring product integrity during transport.

 * **Standard:** Supplied in 25kg or 50kg Paper/PP Bags to ensure protection against moisture and provide ease of handling.
+* **1.5-ton Jumbo Bags (Packaged 50 kg Bags):** Our specialized export solution, containing 30 units of 50 kg PP bags.

 ## Quality Compliance & Standards

 Complies with ASTM C28 (Standard Specification for Gypsum Plasters) and ISO 15557.

 ## Typical Chemical Analysis